Handy tips to prepare for Zman Cheiruteinu, the holiday of freedom

 Maot Chitim — money for the poor

-Before Pesach, there is a custom to give Maot Chitim (literally, money for wheat).
-We donate money to the needy to help them buy matzot and other food for Pesach.
-Visit ou.org/hunger to support the OU’s Maot Chitim campaign efforts, where money is given to poverty-stricken families to help them celebrate the holiday with happiness and dignity.
+Before Pesach, it is customary to give Maot Chitim (literally, money for wheat) to the needy to help them to purchase matzot and other food for Pesach.
+OU’s Maot Chitim campaign efforts enable families affected by poverty to celebrate the holiday with dignity.
+Visit ou.org/passover-donate to participate in this meaningful mitzvah.

 Cleaning

-The entire home must be cleaned of all edible chametz.
-Check and clean out any place where chametz may have entered during the year.
-(If you have kids at home, this might mean under the beds, in the closets, and of course, in your car!)
+One’s entire home and car (and office, if you do not sell your chametz there) must be cleaned of all edible chametz.
+Check and clean out any place that may have come into contact with chametz during the year.
+(If you have kids at home, this might mean under beds and in closets, and in knapsacks.)
 Either clean all toys or set aside designated clean toys.

 Selling

-As it’s impractical to dispose of all of one’s chametz, there developed a custom to sell one’s chametz to a non-Jew.
+Rather than disposing of all of one’s chametz, it is customary to sell it to a non-Jew.
 Place chametz in a specially marked and sealed place, e.g.: a room or closet.
 That storage space can then be leased to a non-Jew for the duration of the holiday.
 Ask your Orthodox rabbi to help you arrange this.
-For guidelines on what can and should be sold, as well as for those whose custom it is to not sell chametz, see When to Peddle and When to Purge.
+For guidelines on what can and should be sold, as well as tips for those whose custom is to not sell chametz, see When to Peddle and When to Purge.

 Different Utensils

 Year-round cooking and eating utensils should not be used, and separate utensils should be purchased exclusively for Pesach use.
-(In some cases, year-round utensils may be kashered for Pesach use, in consultation with a rabbi.)
+(In some cases, year-round utensils may be kashered for Pesach, in consultation with a rabbi.)
 Check out our Kashering Primer for more details.

 The busy days before Pesach — special mitzvot and customs